vors/ZLocation/README.md

 Once visited, folder become known to ZLocation.
 You can `cd` with just a hint of the path!

-The full command name is `Set-ZLocation`, but in examples I use alias `z`.
+The full command name is `Invoke-ZLocation`, but in examples I use alias `z`.
 It's all about navigation speed, isn't it?

 ```